-This is a 5th update (now as of June 15) to our original announcement on April 4 sent through our newsletter and on Facebook.
-It contains our progress thus far.
+This is a 7th and final update (now as of August 20) to our original announcement on April 4 sent through our newsletter and on Facebook.
+It contains our progress from April until the formal close of this drive.
 Updates are in blue below within our original announcement.

 We have so much gratitude for all the support we’ve experienced in the way of funders, mask-makers, helpers, connectors and emotional bolstering in our great desire to serve these Indigenous peoples.
 Clearly, we could not fulfill our mission without you.
 You are life-givers.
 View our tribute.

 Extension of Emergency Relief Drive through August 8 specifically to address food insecurities.
 Note: We will continue to forward funds for food purchase and delivery to Second Mesa when the donation notation designates this emergency program.

 We have all been touched by the pandemic in one way or another.
 The Indigenous peoples we work with are also undergoing a state of emergency.
 In some ways, they are even more at risk due to their isolated locations with little access to food or protective equipment, and little to no medical care should they need it.

 We are opening an emergency relief fundraising campaign now formally completed August 8 to do everything we can to help support them in this difficult time that is very real globally.
 We are specifically focusing on the Hopi and Q’ero people we work with due to our direct relationship.
 Hence, we have the most control over the needed funds and supplies reaching them.

 To donate by PayPal or credit card, please go here.
 To donate by check or money order: Please make the check or money order out to Kenosis Spirit Keepers.
 Mail to Kenosis Spirit Keepers, PO Box 10441, Prescott, AZ 86304.
 In making your donation, indicate Hopi and/or Q’ero.
 If both are indicated, we will split equally unless you designate otherwise.